davidgiven/ptracker/README.md

 a PET which doesn't have a Control key, use `RVS/OFF` instead.

 - the cursor keys move around the pattern.
-- A-G and 0-9 enter data into the pattern.
-If you're on a note, A-G are interpreted as a note name and 0-5 select octave.
+- `A`-`G` and `0`-`9` enter data into the pattern.
+If you're on a note, `A`-`G` are interpreted as a note name and `0`-`3` select octave.
 Otherwise, you're entering a hex digit.
 (Trackers traditionally use hexadecimal.
 The fact that it's easier to draw has nothing to do with things.)
 To get accidentals, enter a note name and then press + or -.
-- + and - increment and decrement whatever the cursor is on.
+- `+` and `-` increment and decrement whatever the cursor is on.
-- Shift plus A-Z enter a command.
+- Shift plus `A`-`Z` enter a command.
 See below for the list of supported commands.
 - Control plus the up and down cursor keys move between patterns (by pattern ID).
 - Control plus the left and right cursor keys move between sequence entries.
   You'll be automatically taken to the appropriate pattern.
 - `INS/DLT` removes the current note (writes a `B` command).
-- ^N creates a new pattern and takes you there.
+- `^N` creates a new pattern and takes you there.
 The sequence is left untouched.
-- ^S saves the current pattern to the visible slot in the sequence.
+- `^S` saves the current pattern to the visible slot in the sequence.
-- ^A inserts the current pattern _after_ the visible slot in the sequence, extending the sequence.
+- `^A` inserts the current pattern _after_ the visible slot in the sequence, extending the sequence.
-- ^W inserts the current pattern _before_ the visible slot in the sequence, extending the sequence.
+- `^W` inserts the current pattern _before_ the visible slot in the sequence, extending the sequence.
-- ^D removes the current pattern from the sequence, making the sequence shorter.
+- `^D` removes the current pattern from the sequence, making the sequence shorter.
 The pattern itself is untouched.
-- ^T changes the global tempo.
+- `^T` changes the global tempo.
 The default is 10.
-- ^L change the pattern length, globally.
+- `^L` change the pattern length, globally.
 The maximum is 1f.
 This doesn't change the amount of memory used per pattern (always 256 bytes) but allows songs which don't fit the power-of-two pattern size.
-- SPACE toggles playback.
+- `SPACE` toggles playback.

-Each note is displayed as the note, followed by two hex digits: the first is the tone number used for the note, and the second is the volume, with 0 being silent and f being loudest.
+Each note is displayed as the note, followed by two hex digits: the first is the tone number used for the note, and the second is the volume, with `0` being silent and `f` being loudest.
 For commands, these digits contain the command parameter.

 The drum channel doesn't play ordinary notes, instead playing various different